codecraftuk/codecraftuk.github.io/blog/_posts/2020-03-08-book-club-entries.md

 Due to various reason (including the horrendous weather), it was a considerably quieter event than in previous years, but that let us get deeper into conversation around each topic.

-For the second year in the row, we kick started our year with a book club event in which everyone brought in their favorite text/audio and discussed it.
-What was really interesting is that there were more podcasts than books this year, but technical books still held strongly.

-We have composed a list of worthy entries (as deemed by the January attendees) for anyone's 2019 reading/listening resolutions.
-The entries are as follows, in no particular order:

 #### Books